 [27.2] One spray of Lorsban, even if mixing with oil, or of Supracide, from green tip to tight cluster.
 Research indicates greater effectiveness if control applied at pink.
+Alternatively, spray once with Esteem at half-inch green, or one spray of Beleaf from green tip to pink bud.
 Suggested action threshold: 1 colony/100 fruit clusters.

 [27.3] Good coverage is required for adequate control.
 Research indicates better effectiveness of all materials when used at pink.
 Do not use Lannate on Early McIntosh, Dutchess, or Wealthy varieties.
 Vydate and Danitol may give some mite suppression when applied now.
-Do not exceed 4 pt Vydate per acre.
+Do not exceed 4 pt Vvdate per acre.
 Diazinon may cause slight russeting on Golden Delicious.
 Actara will also control spotted tentiform leafminer, mullein plant bug and tarnished plant bug when applied at this time.
 Do not make more than one application per season.
 Assail will also control mullein plant bug, spotted tentiform leafminer, 1st generation oriental fruit moth, and will suppress San Jose scale.
 Pyrethroids will also provide effective control, but because of their toxicity to predatory mites, they are not recommended unless treatment is also required to control spotted tentiform leafminer and tarnished plant bug at this time.
 Suggested action threshold: 1 colony/100 clusters.